Joshbomb75/Sonic-The-Hedgehog-Ring-Collector-Tycoon/README.md

 ## Sonic-Ring-Collector-Tycoon
 Joshua Johnson 2025

-Idle game themed around collecting rings in the Sonic the Hedgehog universe!
+Idle clicker game themed around collecting rings in the Sonic the Hedgehog universe!

 How to start the game:
 ```rust